-It’s no secret that first impressions are important.
+It’s no secret that first impressions are essential.
 And today, they’re just about as important online as they are in person.

-If your business has a website (as it should – it is 2018, after all!), it’s important to give some consideration to the impression you’re giving first-time visitors.
-You see, every time someone new visits your website’s home page, they form an opinion of your website and brand and decide whether or not they want to make a purchase or request additional information.
+If your business has a website (as it should – it is 2018, after all!), it’s essential to consider the impression you’re giving first-time visitors.
+Every time someone new visits your website’s home page, they form an opinion of your website and brand and decide whether or not they want to make a purchase or request additional information.

-One key to improving your first impression is to ensure that your website is easy for users to navigate and, well, use.
+One key to improving your first impression is ensuring that your website is easy for users to navigate and use.

 1. A Succinct Menu

-There are many different ways to improve your website, but one of the easiest ones is to clean up your menu.
+There are many different ways to improve your website, but one of the easiest is cleaning up your menu.

 Just think about it for a second.
-The majority of the time, visitors are coming to your website for a specific reason.
-Whether they’re looking for information, want to make a purchase, or simply want an answer to a question, they’re coming to you for a reason.
+Most of the time, visitors come to your website for a specific reason.
+So whether they’re looking for information, want to make a purchase, or want an answer to a question, they’re coming to you for a reason.

 Help them find what they need by keeping your menu concise and clean.
-Clearly label each header, and ensure that all dropdowns contain only links to necessary pages and are organized in a logical manner.
+For example, clearly label each header, and ensure that all dropdowns contain only links to necessary pages and are organized logically.